 - The Girl Who Lives Out of a Backpack

 - The Fashionable Globetrotter

 - The Travel Photographer

 - The Girl With Her Head in a Book

 - Gifts That Give Back

 I think amazing experiences make the best gifts, and most travelers I know feel the same way.
 But how do you buy an experience gift for a traveler without knowing their whole itinerary?
 What happens if you pick the wrong thing??!

 I love Tinggly and have actually done a few of their experiences myself.
-First, I spent my gift money on scuba diving with thresher sharks!
-I got to stay in a fancy dive resort as part of the package, which was a great gift to myself considering would I never book a luxury stay there on my own dime as a broke Master’s student.
+First, I spent my gift money on scuba diving with thresher sharks in the Philippines!
+I got to stay in a fancy dive resort as part of the package, which was a great gift to myself considering I never would’ve paid to stay there on my own dime as a broke Master’s student.

-Then last May I took a friend on a hot air balloon ride in Napa.
+The second time I used Tinggly, I took a friend on a hot air balloon ride in Napa!
 We had an incredible time, and it was such a great experience for a girls weekend.
 Seriously, if you want to gift someone an amazing experience with no immediate expiration date, this is the perfect present.
 I even got one of these gift packages for my parents last year!

 2. An Awesome WalkingTour